Installing a PyAleph node

 3. Run the node with Docker Compose

-Download the Docker Compose file that defines how to run PyAleph, MongoDB and IPFS together.
+Download the Docker Compose file that defines how to run PyAleph and IPFS together.

 wget "https://raw.githubusercontent.com/aleph-im/pyaleph/main/deployment/samples/docker-compose/docker-compose.yml"